 - Emailage also focuses on enriching data from email addresses.

-Why Do We Need to Use Email Analysis for Fraud Protection?
+Why Should we Use Email Analysis Tools for Fraud Protection?

 A key component of fraud prevention Is device fingerprinting, which gathers data about hardware and software used by your website visitors.
 It is a fantastic tool to get an idea of how visitors access your pages.